-Global emissions of NOx have been growing in spite of the successful reduction of emissions in North America, Europe, Japan, Korea (Crippa et al., 2016; Turnock et al., 2016; Miyazaki et al., 2017; Jiang et al., 2018) partly driven by continuous efforts to strengthen the emission standards for road vehicles in most countries (Figure 6.18 & 6.19).
-In many regions, an increase in vehicle fleet as well as non-compliance with emission standards (Anenberg et al., 2017, 2019; Jonson et al., 2017; Jiang et al., 2018), growing aviation (Grewe et al., 2019; Lee et al., 2021) and demand for energy, and consequently large number of new fossil fuel power plants, have been overcompensating these reductions.
-Since about 2011, global NOx emissions appear to have stabilized or slightly declined (medium confidence) but the global rate of decline has been underestimated in CEDS, as recent data suggest that emission reductions in China were larger than included in CEDs.
-(Figure 6.19 and Hoesly et al. (2018)).
-Recent bottom up emission estimates (Zheng et al., 2018b) largely confirm what has been shown in satellite data (Liu et al., 2016a; Miyazaki et al., 2017; Silver et al., 2018); a strong decline of NO2 column over Eastern China (high confidence) (see Section 6.3.3.1).
-At a global level, the estimated CEDS CO emission trends are comparable to NOx, which has been confirmed by several inverse modelling studies (see Section 6.3.3.2).
-Transport sector (including international shipping and aviation) was the largest anthropogenic source of NOx (about 50% of total) and contributed also over 25% of CO emissions in 2014, and Asia represented half and North America and Europe about 20% of global total NOx and CO (Figure 6.3).
+Global emissions of NOx have been growing in spite of the successful reduction of emissions in North America, Europe, Japan and Korea (Crippa et al., 2016; Turnock et al., 2016; Miyazaki et al., 2017; Jiang et al., 2018), partly driven by continuous efforts to strengthen the emissions standards for road vehicles in most countries (Figures 6.18 and 6.19).
+In many regions, an increase in vehicle fleet as well as non-compliance with emissions standards (Anenberg et al., 2017, 2019; Jonson et al., 2017; Jiang et al., 2018), growing aviation (Grewe et al., 2019; Lee et al., 2021) and demand for energy, and consequently a large number of new fossil fuel power plants, have been overcompensating these reductions.
+Since about 2011, global NOx emissions appear to have stabilized or slightly declined (medium confidence) but the global rate of decline has been underestimated in the CEDS, as recent data suggest that emissions reductions in China were larger than included in the CEDS (Figure 6.19 and Hoesly et al., 2018).
+Recent bottom-up emission estimates (Zheng et al., 2018b) largely confirm what has been shown in satellite data (F. Liu et al., 2016; Miyazaki et al., 2017; Silver et al., 2018): a strong decline of NO2 column over eastern China (high confidence) (Section 6.3.3.1).
+At a global level, the estimated CEDS CO emission trends are comparable to NOx, which has been confirmed by several inverse modelling studies (Section 6.3.3.2).
+The transport sector (including international shipping and aviation) was the largest anthropogenic source of NOx (about 50% of the total) and also contributed over 25% of CO emissions in 2014; Asia represented half and North America and Europe about 20% of global total NOx and CO (Figure 6.3).